 Combined searches are a useful tool for when compiling long and complex search strings which contain multiple Boolean operators and parentheses.
-To simplify the process and minimise the chance of input errors, this function allows the user to perform two or more separate searches and combine them with either the AND, OR or NOT Boolean operators.
+To simplify the process and minimise the chance of input errors, this function allows the user to perform two or more separate searches and combine them with either the AND, OR and NOT Boolean operators.

-In the example below, we can see in the recent search tab two relatively complex searches have recently been conducted.
+In the example below, we can see in the 'Recent searches' tab two searches have recently been conducted.
 These two have been selected using the checkbox and the AND Boolean operator has been chosen from the combined search options.

-Any filters used during the searches are displayed underneath the search string.
+Any filters used during the searches as explained previously are displayed underneath the search string.

 Once your options have been selected perform the search by clicking the 'Search' button.
 This will conduct the search and direct you to the results page as shown below.
 You can see that the search string of the two combined searches is displayed in the search box.
-By combining this search with the AND operator we have limited the results further to only return 63 records.
-Alternatively, by using this feature with the OR operator, we can also expand the results.
+By combining these searches with the AND operator we have limited the results further.
+Alternatively, by using this feature with the OR operator we can also expand results.